viash-hub/rnaseq/README.md

   withLabel: veryhighmem { memory = { get_memory( 48.GB * task.attempt ) } }
 ```

-When starting nextflow using the CLI, you can use -c to provide the file
+When starting nextflow using the CLI, you can use the `-c` flag to
-to nextflow and overwrite the defaults.
+provide the file to NextFlow and overwrite the defaults.

 ### Contributions